We believe in you. We think you have what it takes.

 Choose IUP today.
 We think you’ll love it here.

-Welcome!
 We’re excited you’re joining our IUP family.
+Click here to accept your admission and pay your tuition deposit.

 You’ve chosen IUP and paid the deposit.
 What’s next?